BPSB/OOGillespie/docs/index.rst

 * It is very flexible.

-* It is not fast.
+* It is not fast – however, your bottleneck may be elsewhere anyway, e.g. computing the rates.

 A Simple Example: Birth and Death
 =================================